enterspeedhq/enterspeed-docs/docs/reference/snippets.md

 }
 </BrowserOnly>

-How the _Breadcrumb item schema_ will be used in another schema afterward:
+How the _Breadcrumb item schema_ will be used in another schema afterwards:

 <BrowserOnly>
 {() =>